Measure Flow Effectiveness with Goals - Setup and Examples

 How to track multiple goals per flow

-The current flow mechanics allow only 1 goal per flow.
-If you have more than 1 distinct goal in your flow, you won't be able to distinguish the conversion rate between each goal.
+The current flow mechanics allow only one goal per flow.
+If you have more than one distinct goal in your flow, you won't be able to distinguish the conversion rate between each goal.
 However, there's a trick you can use.

-In the main campaign, choose 1 goal to track.
+In the main flow, choose one goal to track.
 In this case, we are tracking the Goal: Performed Action.

 Notice the "Add Tag" step at the top of the sequence.
 We will use this to push people into another flow.